what we do

 If you’re wondering what the dumball is all about you’re come to the right place!

 Here you can find out why the dumball started, how it works, what the rewards are, and what happens when you take part (although that last thing is the most unpredictable bit).

 The Dumball is a non profit organisation founded by a bunch of like minded individuals who were fed up with reading about the japes of the rich and famous taking part in the Gumball Rally and wanted a piece of the action – on a fraction of the budget.
 So, they decided to create the ultimate peasant’s road trip.

 What we do is very straight forward really.
 We all buy a cheap car, do it up beyond all belief, get in fancy dress, then drive in convoy, to a far away place, and 99 percent of us simply leave the car at our destination, get on a plane, and fly right home.
 We stick together, we arrange big parties, we shout, sing, dance and have a little drink. (but we don’t drink and drive) That’s what we do.
-We’re now in our tenth year and have so far driven to Athens, Istanbul, Corfu, Helsinki, Sicily, Odessa, the Sahara Desert, and next we’re hitting the sub-continent of India….just saying.
+We’re now in our fourteenth year and have so far driven to Athens, Istanbul, Corfu, Helsinki, Sicily, Odessa, the Sahara Desert, Goa, Rajasthan, and we have our sights set on Latin America….just saying.

 what makes dumball different